microsoftgraph/msgraph-sdk-powershell/src/PersonalContacts/PersonalContacts/docs/v1.0-beta/Update-MgUserContactFolderContact.md

 ```

 ## DESCRIPTION
-The contacts in the folder.
+Update the navigation property contacts in users
-Navigation property.
-Read-only.
-Nullable.

 ## EXAMPLES